 Behavioral Pediatrics: An area of reasearch that fuses two distinct scientific disciplines: applied behavior analysis and pediatrics, serving as the basis for, i.e., Pediatric Feeding Therapy.

 Pediatric Feeding Therapy: A clinical behavior analytic (CBA) procedure used in the treatment of pediatric feeding disorders.
-It encompasses the following set of procedures: biting acceptance, positive reinforcement, extinction, reclined seating, and the use of a chin prompt feeder and liquid chaser.
+It encompasses the following set of procedures: biting acceptance, differential reinforcement contingencies, extinction, reclined seating, and the use of a chin prompt feeder and liquid chaser.

 Relational Frame Theory (RFT): Refers to the extension of stimulus equivalent research to cognition and language, sometimes used to teach executive functioning and social cognition (also known as Theory of Mind).

-Dialectical Behavior Therapy (DBT): A form of clinical behavior analysis (or more specifically, CBT) devised by Marsha M. Linehan that is primarily used for those with Borderline Personality Disorder (BPD) to alter their suicidal thoughts and self-injurious behaviors.
-DBT is based on the following four principles: distress tolerance, mindfulness, emotional regulation, and interpersonal regulation.
+Dialectical Behavior Therapy (DBT): A cognitive-behavior therapy devised by Marsha M. Linehan that is well-established for altering the suicidal thoughts and self-injurious behaviors of those with Borderline Personality Disorder (BPD).
+It is based on the following four principles: distress tolerance, mindfulness, emotional regulation, and interpersonal regulation.

 Acceptance and Commitment Therapy (ACT): Based on the pioneering work of Steven C. Hayes, ACT is a clinical application of behavior analysis (CBA) used, i.e., in treating eating and feeding disorders to managing anxiety, depression, tics, and sexual abuse.
 It follows three processes: mindfulness, acceptance and commitment, and value-based living.

-Integrative Behavioral Couples Therapy: A form of CBT used in the treatment of marriage counseling.
+Integrative Behavioral Couples Therapy: A clinical behavior therapy used in the treatment of marriage counseling.
 Also called Traditional Behavioral Marital Therapy.

 Behavioral Activation (BA): A FAP used in the treatment of depression.

-Systematic Desensitization: An exposure therapy used to combat specific phobias, requiring the client to gradually expose themselves to that fear as they simultaneously undergo the following counterconditoning techniques: breathing and meditation.
-Also known as Graduated Exposure Therapy.
+Systematic Desensitization: Also known as Graduated Exposure Therapy.
+An exposure therapy used to combat specific phobias, requiring the client to gradually expose themselves to that fear as they simultaneously undergo the following counterconditoning techniques: breathing and meditation.
+When infused with shaping, it is called Contact Desensitization.

 Comprehensive Behavioral Intervention for Tics (CBIT): A form of HRT used to decrease the occurrence of tics.
 In this procedure, every time the individual has the urge to tic, they are redirected in performing a new activity that fulfills the same purpose.

-Social Skills Training: A form of CBT used to help people with social concerns, ranging from Autism Spectrum Disorder (ASD) to Major Depressive Disorder (MDD), establish friendships with their peers.
-For the treatment of mild ASD, the goal is to teach perspective taking; how to reciprocate non-verbal, social cues; and to paraphrase when engaging in conversation with others.
+Social Skills Training: A form of CBT and clinical behavior analysis (CBA) used to help people with social concerns, ranging from Autism Spectrum Disorder (ASD) to Major Depressive Disorder (MDD), establish friendships with their peers.
+For the treatment of mild ASD, the goal is to teach perspective taking; how to reciprocate non-verbal, social cues; and to paraphrase when engaging in, or even initiating and maintaining a conversation with others.